-- 3. By the end of February 2013, and annually thereafter, the Proponent shall review the environmental performance of the project to the satisfaction of the Secretary.
-This review must: - (a) describe the development (including any rehabilitation) that was carried out in the past calendar year, and the development that is proposed to be carried out over the current financial year;
+3 By the end of March each year, or other timing as may be agreed by the Secretary, the Proponent must submit a report to the Department reviewing the environmental performance of the project to the satisfaction of the Secretary.
+This review must:

-- (b) include a comprehensive review of the monitoring results and complaints records of the project over the past calendar year, which includes a comparison of these results against the: - the relevant statutory requirements, limits or performance measures/criteria; - requirements of any plan or program required under this approval; - the monitoring results of previous years; and - the relevant predictions in the documents listed in condition 2 of Schedule 2; - (c) identify any non-compliance over the past year, and describe what actions were (or are being) taken to ensure compliance; - (d) identify any trends in the monitoring data over the life of the project; - (e) identify any discrepancies between the predicted and actual impacts of the project, and analyse the potential cause of any significant discrepancies; and - (f) describe what measures will be implemented over the current financial year to improve the environmental performance of the project.
+- (a) describe the development (including any rehabilitation) that was carried out in the past calendar year, and the development that is proposed to be carried out over the current financial year; - (b) include a comprehensive review of the monitoring results and complaints records of the project over the past calendar year, which includes a comparison of these results against the: - the relevant statutory requirements, limits or performance measures/criteria; - requirements of any plan or program required under this approval; - the monitoring results of previous years; and - the relevant predictions in the documents listed in condition 2 of Schedule 2; - (c) identify any non-compliance over the past year, and describe what actions were (or are being) taken to ensure compliance; - (d) identify any trends in the monitoring data over the life of the project; - (e) identify any discrepancies between the predicted and actual impacts of the project, and analyse the potential cause of any significant discrepancies; and - (f) describe what measures will be implemented over the current financial year to improve the environmental performance of the project.